Hervey Bay parks and gardens

 Fully fenced which provides protection from the busy Esplanade road, Apex Park is home of the pirate ship and climbing whale.

-Pialba is home of the Hervey Bay Skate Park in Torquay Road, which has been designed to cater for beginners to advanced enthusiasts.
+Pialba is home of the Hervey Bay Skate Park which has been designed to cater for beginners to advanced enthusiasts.
 A hotspot for the youth, facilities include ramps, shade, seating and toilets.

-Walk along timber boardwalks through one of the last remaining remnants of littoral vine forest, watch the ducks, fish and turtles in the lagoons.
-Arkarra is located at Panorama Drive, Dundowran.
+Walk along timber boardwalks through one of the last remaining remnants of littoral vine forest or watch the ducks, fish and turtles in the lagoons.

-Home of the Burrum Heads Easter Fishing Classic, this shaded park situated at the end of Burrum Street contains plenty of parking, toilet, fishing cleaning tables, BBQ and picnic facilities and access to the mouth of the Burrum River.
+Home of the Burrum Heads Easter Fishing Classic, this shaded park contains plenty of parking, toilet, fishing cleaning tables, BBQ and picnic facilities and access to the mouth of the Burrum River.